First day? Welcome!

 6) Whether the school has an environmental studies major, minor or concentration

-9) What percentage of the school's energy consumption is derived from renewable resources
+9) The percentage of the school's energy consumption that is derived from renewable resources

-10) Whether the school employs a dedicated full-time sustainability officer.
+10) Whether the school employs a dedicated full-time (or full-time equivalent) sustainability officer.

 About The Princeton Review College Ratings and College Rankings

-The Princeton Review college rankings are lists of schools in 62 categories (in rank order: 1 to 20) based entirely on the Company's surveys of 122,000 students attending the schools in its book, "The Best 377 Colleges."
+The Princeton Review college rankings are lists of schools in 62 categories (in rank order 1 to 20) based entirely on the Company's surveys of 130,000 students attending the schools in its book, "The Best 379 Colleges."
 The survey asks students to rate their own schools on dozens of topics and report on their campus experiences at them.
-The Princeton Review explains the basis for each ranking at www.princetonreview.com/college/college-rankings.aspx
+The Princeton Review explains the basis for each ranking at www.princetonreview.com/college/college-rankings.aspx.

 About The Princeton Review